henryleparisien/unichain/README.md

-# patcoin.js
+# unichain.js
-NodeJS implementation of a blockchain generator for pateuse.world
+NodeJS implementation of a blockchain generator for eveybody